MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-test-windows-s.md

 **Find answers to your questions**

 Have questions?
 Ask us on Stack Overflow.
 Our team monitors these [tags](https://stackoverflow.com/questions/tagged/project-centennial+or+desktop-bridge).
-You can also ask us [here](https://social.msdn.microsoft.com/Forums/en-US/home?filter=alltypes&sort=relevancedesc&searchTerm=%5BDesktop%20Converter%5D).

 **Review a detailed blog article that was posted by our App Consult Team**